lucasfurno/docs_en/changelog/index.md

 *  Azion Edge Firewall's General Availability.
 * Bug fix in the Intelligent DNS product interface.
 * Bug fix in the Real-Time Metrics product interface.
+* Bug Fix in the Edge Application product at Cache error pages.
+* Integration with Radware Bot Manager.

 ---